Measuring topological invariants of even-dimensional line-gapped non-Hermitian systems through quench dynamics: Introduction

-In this work, we generalize the dynamical measurement scheme to even $d$-dimensional ($d$D) NH systems with real line gaps by leveraging the bulk-surface duality~\cite{Zhang2018,Zhang2019a,Zhang2019b,Yu2021}.
+In this work, we generalize the dynamical measurement scheme to even $d$-dimensional ($d$D) {line-gapped} NH systems by leveraging the bulk-surface duality~\cite{Zhang2018,Zhang2019a,Zhang2019b,Yu2021}.
 This duality reduces the characterization of the equivalent $d$D Hermitian $Q$ matrix to topological invariants defined on its $(d-1)$D momentum subspaces, known as band-inversion surfaces (BISs)~\cite{Zhang2018}.
-Crucially, for a broad class of NH systems, the NH Hamiltonian restricted to BISs exhibits emergent chiral symmetry, enabling the construction of a dynamical field from time-averaged spin textures (TASTs) to determine the NH topological invariants.
+Crucially, for a broad class of NH systems with real line gaps, the NH Hamiltonian restricted to BISs exhibits emergent chiral symmetry, enabling the construction of a dynamical field from time-averaged spin textures (TASTs) to determine the NH topological invariants.
 We validate the scheme through numerical analysis of prototypical models in two and four dimensions.
 This framework applies to even-dimensional NH topological phases with $\mathbb{Z}$ invariants classified within the NH Altland-Zirnbauer (AZ) or $\text{AZ}^{\dagger}$ symmetry classes~\cite{Kawabata2019a}.
+We further demonstrate that the scheme can also be extended to systems with global sublattice symmetry and to imaginary line-gapped topological phases, as discussed in the Appendices.

 The remainder of the paper is organized as follows.
 In Sec.~\ref{2DNH}, we investigate the dynamical measurement of topological invariants for two-dimensional (2D) NH Chern insulators.
 Beginning with a minimal model, we systematically illustrate the BIS-based characterization and subsequently extend the formalism to general cases.
 In Sec.~\ref{HDNH}, we generalize this framework to higher even-dimensional systems, where second-order BISs are introduced to characterize NH topological invariants.
 Conclusions and discussion are presented in Sec.~\ref{Conculsion}.
 Additional details are provided in the Appendices.